Coarse Personalization: Empirical application

 \subsection{Estimation procedure}

-To estimate the continuous CATEs, $\hat{\tau}_{d}(\boldsymbol{x}_{i},t_{i,d})$, we first implement the Causal Forest of \citet{Wager2018} in each of the two treatment dimensions.
-Since we may not have a perfectly randomized experiment, we use the generalized regression forests implementation of the Causal Forest \citep{Athey2019} that uses propensity score estimates to adjust for possible stratification between the treatments and holdout sample.\footnote{We also estimate the continuous CATEs directly using Deep Neural Networks \citep{Farrell2020,Farrell2021}.
+To estimate the continuous CATEs, $\hat{\tau}_{d}(\boldsymbol{x}_{i},t_{i,d})$, we first implement the Causal Forest from \citet{Wager2018} in each of the two treatment dimensions.
+To adjust for randomization concerns in the field experiment (see Appendix Section \ref{sec:Randomization-check}), we use generalized regression forests that use propensity score estimates to adjust for possible stratification between the treatment and holdout samples \citep{Athey2019}.\footnote{We also estimate the continuous CATEs directly using Deep Neural Networks \citep{Farrell2020,Farrell2021}.
 We find similar results which suggest that deviations from perfect randomization do not heavily influence our results.
-To account for imperfect randomization in this approach, we can implement to DR-Learner procedure from \citet{Kennedy2020} while using DNNs for the propensity score and regression function estimators.}
+To account for imperfect randomization in this approach, we can implement the DR-Learner procedure from \citet{Kennedy2020} while using DNNs for the propensity score and regression function estimators.}